Trump greets Whitmer with a hug and gives her a win — new jets for Michigan airbase

 Located 30 miles north of Detroit, the base generates an estimated $850 million in statewide economic impact and supports about 5,000 military and civilian personnel, according to the office of Sen. Gary Peters, D-Mich.

 For years, Whitmer has pressed multiple administrations — including Trump's in his first term and former Democratic President Joe Biden's — to secure a new mission for the base, calling it "a key defense hub and economic anchor."
-The Air Force announced in 2017 that Selfridge had lost out on a bid for F-35A Lightning.
+The Air Force announced in 2017 that Selfridge had lost out on a bid for F-35A Lightning fighter jest.

 Defense Secretary Pete Hegseth traveled separately from the president to Selfridge for the announcement.
 But military implications aside, Trump's announcement handed Whitmer a victory — though it remains to be seen what political price she may have paid to secure it.